dunn-cwu/CS471_proj4/readme.md

 A few batch scripts are provided in the [project]\source\ directory.

-To run this project in Windows, simply double click the the win-run-all.bat file which will run both Blind Search and Local Search for 30 iterations in 10, 20, and 30 dimensions.
+To run this project in Windows, simply double click the the win-run-all.bat file which will run both the genetic algorithm and differential evolutionary algorithms tests.
 Results files will be placed in the [project]/source/results directory.

 ---------------------------------
 Input parameter file format